Receiving Events

 struct

 Device label key- and value pairs included by the Data Connector.
-See the Advanced Configuration page for details about include labels.
+See the Advanced Configuration page for details about including labels.

 metadata